CoinQuoter/CoinQuoter_SmartContracts/README.md

 # LLDEX
-Low Latency DEX
+Low Latency DEX was designed during Harmony Hackathon: https://gitcoin.co/hackathon/harmony-defi/projects/9385/low-latency-p2p-dex
-This project is a Harmony Hackathon project: https://gitcoin.co/hackathon/harmony-defi/projects/9385/low-latency-p2p-dex Design of LLDEX allows for a very good integration with Hummingbot, but due to limited resources we just to finish on a core leaving integration for a latter stages.
+Hacketon side note: Design of LLDEX allows for a very good integration with Hummingbot, but due to limited resources we just to finish on a core leaving integration for a latter stages.

 Full documentation of the project can be found on: https://lldex.gitbook.io/lldex/